 Some international organizations offer funding for graduate students to study in the US.
 These include the United Nations, the Organization of American States (OAS), AMIDEAST, the International Maritime Organization, the International Telecommunications Union, the League of Red Cross Societies, the Soros Foundation, the World Health Organization, and the World Council of Churches.
 These awards are extremely competitive.

-Please note that the US government student assistance programs, including the Pell Grant, Stafford and PLUS loans, and work-study programs, are not available to international students.
+Please note that the USA government student assistance programs, including the Pell Grant, Stafford and PLUS loans, and work-study programs, are not available to international students.

-There may, however, be aid available from the US government for students from specific countries.
-Your best bet for finding out if there is any financial aid from the US for students from your country is to contact your embassy, the US Department of State, and EducationUSA.
+There may, however, be aid available from the USA government for students from specific countries.
+Your best bet for finding out if there is any financial aid from the USA for students from your country is to contact your embassy, the US Department of State, and EducationUSA.
 You should also write to the Agency for International Development, Office of International Training, Washington, DC 20523.

 Financial aid for international undergraduate students is extremely rare.
 Foreign graduate students have significantly more opportunities for financial aid than foreign undergraduate students.
 The amount of financial aid for foreign graduate students is nevertheless limited.

 for more information, please see the list of schools with financial aid for international undergraduate students.

 Some USA schools have direct exchange programs with their counterparts in foreign countries.
 Such exchange programs often include financial aid for the international student.
 To find out about these programs, ask your local university.